senapeschifer/senapeschifer/README.md

-- 👋 Hi, I’m @senapeschifer
+- 👋 Hi, I’m Fernanda D. Senapeschi
-- 👀 I’m interested in to read, code and make friends.
-- 🌱 I’m currently learning javaschipt and english.
+- 🌱 I’m currently learning javaschipt, php and SQL.
-- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me:
     - E-mail: fsenapeschi@gmail.com

-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I LOVE books, very much.

 <!---
 senapeschifer/senapeschifer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.